 Solitude is a part of the Ikon Ski Pass network.
 This allows you to buy one lift pass, and ski at all or most of the Ikon-sponsored slopes with it throughout the year, depending on the type of pass you bought.

-Solitude's slopes see on average 482 inches (190 cm) of snowfall a year.
-That is almost 40 feet a year!
+Solitude's slopes see on average 482 inches (14.7 meters) of snowfall a year.
+That is almost 40 feet every year!

 Solitude Ski Resort Elevation